 - Lou Russ is a complete inversion—not naturally academic, but willing to bust his butt to graduate.

-- Call-Back: During the Lou Russ segment, one boy in the band empties his spit valve on the shoe of the girl next to him.
-At the final Orchestra, he repeats this.
+- Call-Back: During the Lou Russ segment, one boy in the band empties his spit valve on the shoe of the girl next to him, which Mr. Holland calls him out on.
+He repeats this as an adult at the final orchestra.

 - Camp Gay: Todd, who certainly has musical theater chops.